Artist and Scavenger Stronghold Booted from SF Mission

 “The captain of Mission Station came in one morning and said he knew what was going on here and that we had stolen stuff, prostitution and drugs – which was totally insane,” said McQuate.
 “We had to shut down or they were going to shut us down.”

-After the crackdown, Junko’s served as a vintage thrift and gift shop, operated by McQuate and a former girlfriend, where he and fellow scavengers sold and traded found goods as an alternative to street vending.
+After the crackdown, Junko’s served as a vintage thrift and gift shop, Gem and Jetsam that was operated by McQuate and a former girlfriend, Kathleen Maley, where he and fellow scavengers sold and traded found goods as an alternative to street vending.
+The space showcased the work of local artists and designers, but closed in 2014 due to a drop in sales that made the thrift store unsustainable.

+“I think the people with money…a lot of them weren’t into vintage stuff and a lot of them were gone down to the peninsula on the google buses everyday, so the neighborhood was empty,” said McQuate.
+“And the people that were left were just worried about paying the rent.”

 “We just were constantly dumpster diving and bringing loads home and I’d clean them.
 I sold them on the streets here forever,” said Felten.